Mouse Nuts Mattered To Tesla's Q3 Profitability

 Everywhere subsidies dry up, Tesla sales dry up.
 Witness the State of Georgia in the U.S. and Denmark in Europe.

-Subsidies, abatements, and tax credits are nice names for coerced transfers of wealthy made by governments from a larger but politically powerless and diffuse group of taxpayers to a smaller but politically connected and well-organized group of beneficiaries.
+Subsidies, abatements and tax credits are nice names for coerced transfers of wealthy made by governments from a larger but politically powerless and diffuse group of taxpayers to a smaller but politically connected and well-organized group of beneficiaries.

-What justification is there for middle class taxpayers subsidizing the sale of cars for the uber-wealthy, where the cars cost on average $95,000?
+What justification is there for middle-class taxpayers subsidizing the sale of cars for the uber-wealthy, where the cars cost on average $95,000?
 And use electricity from a grid that is in significant part electrified by coal?
 And use a large quantity of rare earth minerals whose mining creates another set of environmental problems?
 And burn through tires at an unusually rapid rate?
 And lose electricity ("phantom" loss) during each hour of non-use?
 And consume yet more electricity on an undue number of trips back and forth to Service Centers, which often are at a significant distance from the car owner?

 If these questions ever begin to be asked in a serious way in the halls of power, it could be a dark day for Tesla investors.